Australian Hiking the Pacific Crest Trail

-The first thing is first.
-The overseas hiker on the Pacific Crest Trail needs a visa that allows them to stay in the country longer than 3 months.
+- The Australian hiker on the Pacific Crest Trail needs a visa that allows them to stay in the country longer than 3 months.
 To get the visa the hiker is required to attend a consulate for an interview.
 The only consulates available for interviews are only located in Sydney, Melbourne or Perth.
 For me that required a 4.5 hour flight from my home in Northern Territory to Sydney.

-I got my visa last year when I planned my 2014 cycle trip from Alaska to the Mexico border.
+- I got my visa when I planned my 2014 cycle trip from Alaska to the Mexico border.
 They were gracious enough to give me a 5 year visa.
 Beware, Thru hiking is addictive.
-Get a longer visa if possible, you might want to hike another long distance trail such as the Continental Divide Trail.
+Get a longer visa if possible, you might want to hike another long distance trail such as the Continental Divide Trail or Appalachian Trail.
 Of note, you can only enter USA for a maximum of 6 months on any one visit.
 That should be enough time to complete the Thru Hike.

 Buying Gear in Australia or in USA

 - Now its time to start organising and buying gear.

 - The are many ultralight gear makers in the USA.
 Most of them produce and sell quality gear, sometimes at a premium price.
 Almost all of them ship to Australia.

 - Probably the best online retailer in Australia is WildEarth.com.au.
 I have purchased lots of gear through them over the years and can highly recommend them.